 The three enclosed tube slides offer three different ride experiences.
 The New Jersey names help give the slide tower some local flavor.Continue to 5 of 9 below.

 05 of 09

 Big Wave Racer

 The six-lane, mat-racing slide adds the element of competition to the fun.
 With a 42-inch height limit (as opposed to the 48-inch limits on some of the more aggressive rides), even young kids could enter the race.

 Big Bambu and Reef Runner

-Family raft rides are often among the most popular at water parks, because they allow a gang of passengers to brave the water slide's twists, turns, and drops together.
+Family raft rides are often among the most popular attractions at water parks, because they allow a gang of passengers to brave the water slide's twists, turns, and drops together.
 Hurricane Harbor has two family raft rides, Big Bambu and Reef Runner.
-They also offer a 42-inch height limit, so kids can join their families.
-Read my review of another family raft ride, Eagle's Nest at the Water Park of America.
+They also offer a 42-inch height limit, so kids could join their families.

 This interactive water play center, which is geared to younger visitors, is jammed with hoses, squirters, and other ways to get wet (and get others wet).
 There are also some toned-down water slides and not one, but two giant dump buckets that are almost constantly unloading cascades of water.